unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 * First dropdown: allows the user to view data by the specified metric.
 In the default portal, the only current option is to filter by thousands of US dollars.
 * Second dropdown: allows the user to filter between 23 industries.
 In the case above, all industries have been selected.
-* Third dropdown: allows the user to filter by industry groups (farm, government and government enterprise, and private nonfarm).
+* Third dropdown: allows the user to filter by industry groups (farm, government and government enterprise, and private non-farm).
 In the above case, all groups have been selected.

 The below figure shows the output when **farm** is selected as the **[industry_type]** from the third filter.
 We can see that the total employee compensation for farming fluctuates quite often.
 There does not seem to be a single pattern that repeats year over year, such as low amount of work in the winter (leading to low values) and a high amount of work in the fall